International High School Admissions

 - Participation in clubs and sports

-- We help students contact a home-stay agency to find a local host family.
+- We help students contact a local host family

-- Full immersion: International Students whose English level is sufficient attend classes alongside all the other students.
+- Full immersion: International Students attend classes alongside all the other students

 - Success in our curriculum is largely dependent on the student’s ability to respond to course material in writing.
-We provide an on-site tutor who works with language syntax on essays.
-We expect international students to be proficient in English.
+While we provide some on-sight tutoring, we do expect international students to be proficient in English speaking, reading, and writing.
+All first year international students are required to take tutoring in English outside of school.

 Applying for Admission

-International students applying for admission must complete the International Student Application form.
-Students who are applying to grades 10, 11 or 12 are asked to provide a translated copy of academic records for high school equivalent education in a foreign country.
-Students who want to receive traditional letter grades and course credit also need to submit a TOEFL junior score (Test of English as a Foreign Language) as part of the application packet.
-Families can access additional information about the TOEFL junior exam at http://www.ets.org/toefl_junior/about
+International high school students applying for admission complete the International Student application form.
+We prefer students to apply for admission into Grades Nine or Ten.
+Students who are applying to grades 10, 11, or 12 are required to provide a translated copy of academic records for high school equivalent education in a foreign country.
+Instructions for having your academic records translated are here.

-The Sacramento Waldorf School has no boarding facilities, so international students must make independent arrangements for staying with a local host family while attending.
-In the past, most international students have lived with extended family or friends.
+The Sacramento Waldorf School has no boarding facilities, so International Students must make independent arrangements for staying with a local host family while attending.
 Students who need help in locating an appropriate host family must make this clear at the time of application to the High School.
 Efforts will be made to assist applicants in finding a host family, however placement through the School cannot be guaranteed.

 Student Exchange Program (3-months)